bridgecrew-perf6/iot-deployment/README.md

       -h, --help            show this help message and exit --azure-subscription-id AZURE_SUBSCRIPTION_ID
                             Azure subscription ID.
-      --vendor-credentials-path VENDOR_CREDENTIALS_PATH
-                            Path to a JSON file containing credentials for each device vendor server.
-The JSON object must be of the following format: {"vendor1": {"endpoint_uri1":
-                            {"x-api-key": API_KEY}, "endpoint_uri2": {"username":
-                            USERNAME, "password": PASSWORD}}, ...}
-      --tenant-id TENANT_ID
-                            The Azure Active Directory tenant ID that should be used for authenticating requests to the key vault.
       --resource-group-name RESOURCE_GROUP_NAME
                             Resource group name for the deployment.
       --iot-hub-name IOT_HUB_NAME